 - 3. Written Preliminary Examination.
 Following completion of the master's degree, each student must pass a written examination in accordance with the requirements of SLU's Office of Graduate Education.
+The student is to register for zero credit hours of PSY-6950: Special Study for Exams during the semester in which they will take the written preliminary examination.
 The written preliminary examination tests the student's comprehension and integration of knowledge in clinical psychology.
 The examination is administered and scored by the clinical faculty.
-The student is required to successfully answer two questions in each of the following areas-clinical assessment, psychopathology, and interventions.
-The student must successfully answer one question in each of the following areas-ethics and diversity.
-A student who fails one or two areas must successfully pass a second examination over the areas previously failed in one of two ways a) retake the failed section(s) at the next administration or b) write a peerreview publication quality answer to each question that was failed within the section(s).
+The student is required to successfully answer two questions in each of the following areas--clinical assessment, psychopathology, and interventions.
+The student must successfully answer onequestion in each of the following areas-ethics and diversity.
+A student who fails one or two areas must successfully pass a second examination over the areas previously failed in one of two ways -a) retake the failed section(s) at the next administration or b) write a peerreview publication quality answer to each question that was failed within the section(s).
 A student who fails more than two areas must successfully pass each of the five areas on a second examination.
 If the student fails any area on the third examination, the student is no longer considered in good academic standing in the clinical program and will be dismissed from the clinical program. - 4.
 Oral Preliminary Examination.
 Each student must pass an oral examination in accordance with the requirements of SLU Graduate Education prior to advancement to candidacy for the Doctor of Philosophy degree.
 The examination committee must consist of four members, at least three of whom are psychology faculty who have Graduate Faculty status.
 Appointment of a fourth committee member who does not have Graduate Faculty status requires permission of the Associate Dean for Graduate Education.
 One of the committee members must be a full time clinical faculty member.
-Students should complete the following activities, detailed on the Office of Graduate Education website, at least two weeks prior to scheduling: a) complete the Doctoral Oral Examination Form; b) complete the Degree Audit Form that will be sent to the student following submission of the Doctoral Oral Examination Form.
+Students should register for PSY 6950 during the semester in which they plan to take the oral preliminary exam.
+In addition, the following activities, detailed on the Office of Graduate Education website, must be completed at least two weeks prior to scheduling: a) complete the Doctoral Oral Examination Form; b) complete the Degree Audit Form that will be sent to the student following submission of the Doctoral Oral Examination Form.